open-dollar/od-subgraph/README.md

 yarn deploy-render
 ```

-9) You can now query the subgraph at http://localhost:8000/subgraphs/name/NAME_OF_YOUR_SUBGRAPH/graphql.
+9) You can now query the subgraph at https://${GRAPH_NODE_PLAYGROUND_BASE_URL}/subgraphs/name/NAME_OF_YOUR_SUBGRAPH/graphql.
 It may take a few minutes for the subgraph to sync before you can get results from the query.

+*Important*: note that you cannot access the playground through the NGINX endpoint, you must use the base URL of the graph node service itself

 ## Render Troubleshooting